walkerlala/MISC/README.md

 Getting Start
 ---------------
 In my way, to build a gcc cross compiler, all you need is a Unix-like operating system, a recent version of gcc and a working networking.
-I am using arch-linux on a x86-64, and I will now show how to build a cross compiler that **run on x86_64**(the _host_), which would compile and produce programs that run on **mipseb**(the _target_), a big-endian MIPS architecture.
+I am using arch-linux on a x86-64, and I will now show how to build a cross compiler that **run on x86_64**(the _host_), but compile and produce programs that run on **mipseb**(the _target_), a big-endian MIPS architecture.

+I assume that we are originally in a directory `/home/walkerlala/cross-compile/` before we start.

 #### Get the source